byui-cse/cse212-csharp/docs/lesson05/prepare.md

 - Fast performance for adding, removing, and finding (membership test).

 - No duplicates are allowed.
-Most set implementations (including Python) will not give us an error when you try to add a duplicate value.
+Most set implementations (including CSharp) will not give us an error when you try to add a duplicate value.
 This is done so that we can easily convert from a list, which may have duplicates, to a set that contains just the unique values.

 - The set does not keep values in order.
 This occurs because the index(n) hashing function is not based on the order the value was added.

-- The set has many uses including the following:

-- Finding the unique values in a list.

-- Providing quick access to unique results previously calculated.

-- Performing mathematical set operations such as an intersection (common values between two sets) and union (all values within two sets).

 Sets have many uses, including the following: